journeescloud2021/journeescloud2021.github.io/src/assets/img/program.md

 - 15:40 - 17:20 in Amphi : Cloud and storage

 ## 2021-11-26
-- 09:00 - 09:45 in Amphi : KubeFed: Automatic Multi-cluster Deployments and Services in Kubernetes
+- 09:00 - 09:45 in Amphi : mck8s: An Kubernetes-based orchestration platform for geo-distributed multi-cluster environments
 - 09:50 - 10:50 in Amphi : Cloud and security
 - 10:50 - 11:10 in Amphi : Coffee break
 - 11:10 - 11:55 in Amphi : Nancy Perrot's Keynote